momentohq/public-dev-docs/docs/manage/pricing.md

 # Pricing and free tier for Momento Cache and Momento Topics
 Serverless is about simplicity in every dimension, including pricing!
 Momento Cache costs $0.50/GB transferred, metered in 1 KB increments each time.
 That's it!

-Your first 50 GBs transferred each month are free and you don't need a credit card to get started.
+Your first 5 GBs transferred each month are free, and you don't need a credit card to get started.

 Momento Cache has no hidden charges.
 You don’t have to pay for storage, replication, or instances.
 We literally only charge you for data transferred in/out of Momento Cache or Topics services.
 Everything else is included.
 Sign up with confidence and create something wonderful.

 If you need further assistance (or just can’t believe it), drop a message in our [Discord](https://discord.gg/Z7FSXB89), and we’ll help get it sorted out.
 Take the Momento Cache challenge: see how much you can save!

 ### FAQ's
 <details open>